stevekochscience/sqlschool/_posts/2014-01-04-where-operators.markdown

 The `WHERE` clause works in a plain-English way: the above query does the same thing as `SELECT * FROM tutorial.us_housing_units_completed`, except that the results will only include rows where the `month` column contains the value **1**.

-**This part is really important: SQL deals with filtering an entire row at a time.
-In Excel, you can sort or filter one column at a time.
-In SQL, if you filter something in one column, entire rows will be omitted.** The idea is that each row is one *data point* or *observation*, and all the information contained in that row belongs together.
+In Excel, it is possible to sort data in such a way that one column can be reordered without reordering any of the other columns&mdash;though that could badly scramble your data.
+When using SQL, entire rows of data are preserved together.
+If you write a `WHERE` clause that filters based on values in one column, you will limit the results *in all columns* to rows that satisfy the condition.
+The idea is that each row is one data point or observation, and all the information contained in that row belongs together.

 You can filter your results in a number of ways using comparison and logical operators.